lucylin1997/Biostats_823/_pages/about.md

 permalink: /about/
 ---
 ## Profile
-Lucy Lin, a devoted and meticulous **Master of Biostatistics** candidate from Duke University with a solid background in mathematics and statistics, enthusiastic about the application of electronic health data in providing better health care to patients.
-Currently seeking an internship in **Biostatistics/Data Science**.
+<font size="5" face="Garamond">Lucy Lin, a devoted and meticulous Master of Biostatistics candidate from Duke University with a solid background in mathematics and statistics, enthusiastic about the application of electronic health data in providing better health care to patients.
+Currently seeking an internship in Biostatistics/Data Science. </font>

 ### Education
 [**<font size="5" face="Garamond">Duke University, School of Medicine</font>**](https://biostat.duke.edu/)